PSYCHOLOGY AND PSYCHIATRY SURVEYS

 The Center for Survey Research conducted a national survey of love among people married for over 10 years for Professors of Psychology at Stony Brook University.
 They are the first researchers to undertake a national study asking married couples specifically about love.
 This research was funded by the Stony Brook University Vice President for Research through the Seed Grants for Survey Research Program.
 CSR conducted a second survey of a random sample of New York residents married over 10 years.
 The findings are reported in the March 2012 issue of Social Psychological and Personality Science.

-A pilot survey of 56 African Americans/Blacks and 59 European Americans/Whites on their views toward colorblindness, multiculturalism and polyculturalism approaches to diversity within American society.
-This study was conducted for the Stony Brook University Department of Psychology with funding from the Vice President for Research at Stony Brook University.
+The CSR conducted a national telephone survey with African Americans/Blacks and European Americans/Whites assessing intergroup ideologies: colorblindness, multiculturalism, and polyculturalism.
+This study was conducted for researchers with the Stony Brook University Department of Psychology with funding from the Vice President for Research at Stony Brook University.

 In July 2008, the Survey Center conducted a telephone survey to randomly recruit 153 eligible respondents in the greater Stony Brook area for a research project on depression.
 Subjects were recruited to participate in a study that measured event-related brain potential (ERP) activity among currently, formerly, and never depressed women.
 The project focused only on women older than 30 years old who lived in Suffolk County.
 Respondents were asked a series of screening questions that assessed their current and past symptoms of Major Depressive Disorder (MDD).
 This information was then forwarded with respondents’ permission to the principal investigator who scheduled the women to participate in the study.
 The project was funded by the Vice President for Research at Stony Brook University through the Seed Grants for Survey Research Program.

 Recruitment of Subjects for a Study of Depression